flavienbwk/book-devops/eng/AUDIOBOOK.md

 Therefore, hiring two or three engineers won't be enough to sustain your developments.
 To successfully offer a useful solution, which can be a viable, maintainable alternative and credible to your superiors, you'll need to assemble a much larger team.

-By equipping this team with a proper development environment (see "Software factory") and incorporating best DevOps practices, they'll have time to focus on the quality of your software.
+By equipping this team with a proper development environment and incorporating best DevOps practices, they'll have time to focus on the quality of your software.
 While this requires a time investment and might be a challenging step with your superiors, they haven't yet realized how invaluable this advancement will be in the future!
 Stay the course.

 At one of the companies I worked for, the in-house development of software by an engineer saved several million euros.
 Equivalent industrial programs were stagnating, and the business units remained helpless.
 It took just one engineer - albeit a brilliant one - to solve a problem that had persisted for over 6 years.